 Children with special needs are welcome to attend our program.
-Each case will be determined individually and determination of acceptance into the program will be made with the parent, Supervisor, and Early Care and Education Manager.
+Each case will be determined individually and determination of acceptance into the program will be made with the parent, the Engagement and Support Specialist, and the Early Care and Education Manager.
 Determination may also include counselors, mental health providers, and /or HCJFS case workers.
 Activities and space will be adapted as much as we are reasonably able to accommodate.
 However, if it is judged that the individual needs of a child cannot be met in group care, we reserve the right not to enroll the child and will assist the family in connecting with the appropriate resources.
 Children with chronic health problems must have a signed Medical/Physical Care Form on file.